Karishma Kotak: Modelling and advertisements - India

 In September 2005, Karishma moved to Mumbai, India.
 Within 2 months of her relocation, she got selected to work with a calendar published by the United Breweries Group, the 2006 Kingfisher Calendar, which was shot in Australia by Atul Kasbekar.
 She said in an interview, "Doing the Kingfisher calendar is a dream for any model.
 All the hours in the gym and eating healthy are paying off."
 This project shot her into limelight in the Indian fashion scene.
 She accepted several offers to do TV commercials.
-A celebrity management company, Matrix India Entertainment commented, "As she has an excellent complexion, she’ll be in skin and beauty product ads."
+A celebrity management company, Matrix India Entertainment commented, "As she has an excellent complexion, she'll be in skin and beauty product ads."

 She did TV advertisements & promotional campaigns for brands like Dove, Pond's, Wella Hair Color, Titan Xylus, Diesel, Tanishq, Saffola, Sagar Sarees, Rang Sarees, Alapatt Jewels, Kalyan Silks, Elmore, Achakottil Jewels, CMR Grand, and Sobha Wedding Galaxy As a brand ambassador for Dove, she was featured on huge billboards & hoardings in major cities across India.

 In April 2012, her two TV commercials for Idea Cellular with Abhishek Bachchan started airing on TV.
 Karishma was next hired by VVF Limited for the television advertisement of their bathing soap bar, Jo.
 The ad was released to small screens in May 2012.
 In July 2012, her TV commercial with Salman Khan for Relaxo Footwear was released.

 She has also appeared in several magazines, including as the cover girl, like Vogue, FHM, Asian Woman, Maxim, OK!, Hello!, Elle, Femina (India) Stuff Hair Magazine, Beauty & Style, Khush Wedding, Wedding Affair, and Snoop The March–April 2008 issue of Time n Style Beauty magazine featured Karishma on its cover page, with the title "Eye, Me & Myself - Let your eyes speak".
 She appeared as the cover girl on FHM (India) in the April 2013 issue that captioned "IPL's hottest presenter - Karishma Kotak."

 Karishma has done modelling for brands like FCUK and Ralph Lauren.
 She walked the ramp for the Lakme Fashion Week 2006.
-She has been a ramp model for Asiana Bridal Show, M.A.C.
-Cosmetics, Provogue, Titan Xylus launch 2006 India Fashion Street - Fashion Tour 2012 and Kochi International Fashion Week Season 2.
+She has been a ramp model for Asiana Bridal Show, MAC Cosmetics, Provogue, Titan Xylus launch 2006 India Fashion Street - Fashion Tour 2012 and Kochi International Fashion Week Season 2.

 Karishma has also hosted a few events, the notable among those is her hosting the 2013 Indian Premier League auction in February 2013 at ITC Grand Chola, Chennai, which was broadcast live by Sony SIX.
 Indian cricket commentator and journalist, Harsha Bhogle also collaborated for the event sharing expertise on player and team strategies.

 She walked the ramp showcasing Manali Jagtap's collection as a show stopper in March 2013 at a fashion show held at the Shockk Lounge in Bandra, Mumbai.